Dannydoesdev/flyre/README.md

 You can find me at [Linkedin](https://www.linkedin.com/in/danieltmcgee/)

+## Languages used:

+Python
+Flask
+Jinja
+HTML
+CSS
+Bootstrap
+Javascript

+## Process:

+Ideation - Started with multiple ideas and decided to go with a friends suggestion, based on the 'fyre' app that the 'fyre' festival was promoting.
+Connect DJs with organisers

+Research - Spoke with local artists and event organisers, sent out a [survey to relevant user types](https://forms.gle/Ff2J9qaimaYMkKpv7)

+Scope - Used MOSCOW to decide on priority features to have a solid working MVP

+Code - Spent most of my time getting the infrastructure working (API returns, flask sending correct info to templates etc) before moving on to design

+Design - Researched similar sites (especially Soundcloud, where artists would be familiar), [used Figma to draw up wireframes] (https://www.figma.com/file/K4HYl8z5A7Ajd0Elbadnva/Flyre?node-id=24%3A2075)

+Implementing designs - Decided to learn and apply bootstrap after running into limitations with what I wanted to achieve with a consistent look and feel in CSS.
+Used custom styling within bootstrap to get the look I wanted

 ## User stories:

 As a DJ I want to promote myself to party organisers so that they can find me, hear my music and get in contact with me